What is multigraph in data structure? Definitions, implementations, and use

 Methods of graph implementation in data structure

-• density
+• Density

 Density refers to the ratio of the number of edges to the number of possible edges in the graph.

-• flexibility
+• Flexibility

 Flexibility involves the need for graph modifications and dynamic updates, such as adding or removing edges or vertices.

-• structure
+• Structure

-There are a variety of graphs; some of them are undirected, others are directed, and some contain cyclic structures or tree structures, etc. Every one of them requires a different approach to visualization and using different algorithms.
+There is a variety of graphs; some of them are undirected, others are directed, and some contain cyclic structures or tree structures, etc. Every one of them requires a different approach to visualization and using different algorithms.

 Edges in data structure